rns/kollos-luif-doc/manual.md

 At the moment, LUIF statements cannot be affected by Lua statements directly, but this can change in future.

+<a id="locale_support"></a>
+## Locale support

+Full support is only assured for the "C" locale -- support for other locales may be limited, inconsistent, or removed in the future.

+Lua's `os.setlocale()`, when used in the LUIF context for anything but the "C" locale, may fail, silently or otherwise.

+[todo: update the tentative language above as Kollos project progresses]

 <a id="complete_syntax_of_bnf_statement"></a>
 ## Complete Syntax of BNF Statement